pita5/TextSecure-iOS/CONTRIBUTING.md

 ## Contribute

-At this early stage there are two primary developers of TextSecure iOS: @corbett and @FredericJacobs and as we move from the early stages to more advanced ones opportunities will abound to contribute to the core code base.
-We are particularly interested in support and contributions associated localization, code review, and automated testing, with any of the [Open Issues](https://github.com/WhisperSystems/TextSecure-iOS/issues?state=open) or [Milestones](ttps://github.com/WhisperSystems/TextSecure-iOS/issues/milestones?state=open).
-It may help contact us if you plan to make a major contribution before starting work so we can be sure to clarify questions, give an overview of architectural plans, and ensure we do not overlap work.
+At this early stage there are two primary developers of TextSecure iOS: [@corbett](https://github.com/corbett) and [@FredericJacobs](https://github.com/fredericjacobs) and as we move from the early stages to more advanced ones opportunities will abound to contribute to the core code base.
+We are particularly interested in support and contributions associated localization, code review, and automated testing, with any of the [Open Issues](https://github.com/WhisperSystems/TextSecure-iOS/issues?state=open) or [Milestones](https://github.com/WhisperSystems/TextSecure-iOS/issues/milestones?state=open).
+It may help to open an issue or milestone if you plan to make a contribution so we can be sure to clarify questions, give an overview of architectural plans, and ensure we do not overlap work.

 ## Code Conventions

-We are trying to follow the [GitHub code conventions for Objective-C](https://github.com/github/objective-c-conventions) and we would really appreciate that pull requests do conform with those conventions.
+We are trying to follow the [GitHub code conventions for Objective-C](https://github.com/github/objective-c-conventions) and we appreciate that pull requests do conform with those conventions.

 In addition to that, always add curly braces to your `if` conditionals, even if there is no `else`.